Stephen-Lon/Alfred-workflow-get-weekday-of-date/README.md

-# Alfred-workflow-get-weekday-of-date
+# Alfred-workflow-get-weekday-of-date v2.0
-An Alfred workflow to get the name of the weekday for a given date This basic little workflow simply returns the name of the weekday for any given date.
-However, please note:
-- It requires Alfred 5.
+# Important note

+In the configuration of this workflow you can choose to use European date format (dd/mm/yyyy) - which is the default - or, by un-checking the checkbox, choose to use the US date format (mm/dd/yyyy).

+---

+**For this workflow to work properly these must match:**

-- The given date must be in the format dd/mm/yyyy (e.g., 28/08/2022).
+- the date format you choose in configuration of the workflow; and
-- The workflow uses AppleScript at its core.
-- There is *some* validation of user input but I have no doubt the poor thing will break if you kick it hard enough. 😁
-- When you have installed it `Configure workflow` explains its pretty basic use.

-**Important note**
-For this workflow to work properly your date settings in System Preferences (macOS pre-Ventura) *must* show the date format mentioned (i.e., dd/mm/yyyy) for `System Preferences > Language & Region > Advanced > Dates` `Short:`.
+- the format of your computer's short date in System Preferences > Language & Region > Advanced > Dates` `Short:`.

-**Warning: the most recent version is for testing only!**
+**The workflow will not work properly if those settings do not match.**

+---

+# Usage

+Type the keyword `wkday` followed by <space> and a date in the format you have selected in the configuration.
+The dialog will confirm the date and tell you the weekday of that date.

+A regular expression checks for the correct input format.